Tuition and Financial Aid

 Need-based financial aid eligibility is determined by the FAFSA and the availability of funding.
 You must qualify each year to receive need-based awards.
 Need-based awards include grants, work-study, the Federal Subsidized Direct Loan, and the Federal Perkins loan.
 For the most part, a grant or gift aid does not need to be repaid.
 You can earn the work-study award through on-campus or off-campus employment.
 A Subsidized Direct Loan means that the federal government subsidizes (pays) the interest while you are in school.
 The same goes for the Federal Perkins Loan, and in addition, the Perkins Loan does not deduct an origination (processing) fee that the Subsidized Direct Loan does.

-If you have further questions about financial aid or need help applying, the CU Online Enrollment Navigators are happy to assist you.
+If you have further questions about financial aid or need help applying, the CU Online Enrollment Team is happy to assist you.

 College Opportunity Fund